jjunious1/Justins-first-game/README.md

 ![BlackJack-Table](https://roarblogs.s3.amazonaws.com/mgm/sports/en/blog/wp-content/uploads/2022/01/21111006/Birds-eye-view-of-a-blackjack-table-.jpg 'Text to show on mouseover')

 The basic concept should be for 2 players to select cards at random and determine a winner based on set winning of conditions.
-I am also considering adding in a dealer that is the computer that you can play.
-The computer will have random choices and winner will be determined based on a set of winning conditions
+You can see the winners displayed at the end of the game and continue playing

 ### How to get Started!
+- Fork and clone this repo.
+- `cd` into the folder and run `code .`

 ## monday (work progress board)